highcharts4gwt/generator/README.md

 * Moxie wrapper does not seem to be maintained anymore (last commit on August 2013)
 * I disagree with some of the design choices in moxie wrapper
-* * Mix between view and model that prevent easy mvp implementation
+  * Mix between view and model that prevent an easy mvp implementation
-* I want to have a wrapper that can be generated automatically from highcharts [options dump](http://api.highcharts.com/highcharts/option/dump.json)
+* I would like to have a wrapper that can be generated automatically from highcharts [options dump](http://api.highcharts.com/highcharts/option/dump.json)
-*